Yunuuuu/ggalign/README.md

 <!-- badges: end -->

-The `ggalign` package extends `ggplot2` to simplify the creation of complex, multi-plot visualizations, especially for biomedical research.
+The `ggalign` package extends `ggplot2` to simplify the creation of complex, multi-plot visualizations.
 Built on the familiar grammar of graphics, it provides intuitive tools to align and organize plots—such as heatmaps, dendrograms, or circular layouts—while handling intricate relationships in multi-omics data, like genomics or microbiomes.
 Whether you need to stack plots, arrange them around a central figure, or link diverse datasets (e.g., genes to pathways), `ggalign` offers flexibility and precision with minimal effort.

 ## Why use `ggalign`?